-In its ideal form, the waterfall model indicates that one phase of the project management process cannot start until the previous one is completed.
+In its ideal form, the waterfall model (or waterfall process) indicates that one phase of the project management process cannot start until the previous one is completed.

 Let us look at a real life case.

 The project is about construction of a storage building for intermediate storage of electronic consumer products, in a small community in the outskirts of a large city in Germany.
 Project owner is the company Delivery on Call (DOC), a large distributor of all kinds of consumer goods.
 DOC contracts Plan & Build (P&B), a famous construction company, for project planning and implementation.